DeepSportradar/ball-3d-localization-challenge/README.md

 ```bash
 python tools/generate_dataset.pickle --dataset-folder basketball-instants-dataset --side-length 64
 ```
-The resulting file is an `mlworkflow.PickledDataset` of pairs (key, item) where keys are the item identifiers and items are a dictionary with:
+The file created is an [`mlworkflow.PickledDataset`](https://github.com/ispgroupucl/mlworkflow/blob/master/README.md) of pairs (key, item) where keys are item identifiers and items are a dictionaries with:
-- image: a `numpy.ndarray` RGB image thumbnail centered on the ball.
+- `"image"`: a `numpy.ndarray` RGB image thumbnail centered on the ball.
-- size: a `float` of the ball size in pixels.
+- `"size"`: a `float` of the ball size in pixels.

-## Dataset splits

-The challenge uses the split defined by [`DeepSportDatasetSplitter`](https://gitlab.com/deepsport/deepsport_utilities/-/blob/main/deepsport_utilities/ds/instants_dataset/dataset_splitters.py#L6) which
-1. Uses images from `KS-FR-CAEN`, `KS-FR-LIMOGES` and `KS-FR-ROANNE` arenas for the **testing-set**.
-2. Randomly samples 15% of the remaining images for the **validation-set**
-3. Uses the remaining images for the **training-set**.

-The **testing-set** should be used to evaluate your model, both on the public EvalAI leaderboard that provides the temporary ranking, and when communicating about your method.

-The **challenge-set** will be shared later, without the labels, and will be used for the official ranking.
-You are free to use the three sets defined above to build the final model on which your method will be evaluated in the EvalAI submission.

 ### Test, metrics and submission